keymetrics/pm2-io-agent/README.md

 `node src/InteractorDaemon.js`

-Before, you need to set this environements' vars
+Before, you need to set these environment vars

 | Key              | Value                                     |
 |------------------|-------------------------------------------|